KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 ## Day 8 - SODIMM so cool!

 I made a lot of really good progress yesterday, so let's continue it!

+The first thing I want to do is implement HDMI.